core-wg/core-problem-details/draft-ietf-core-problem-details.md

 Move the values for "title", "detail", and "instance", if present, from the {{RFC7807}} problem details to the equivalent Standard Problem Detail entries.
-Create a Custom Problem Detail entry with key 7807.
+Create a Custom Problem Details entry with key 7807.
-Move the values for "type" and "status", if present, to the equivalent keys 0 and 1 of the Custom Problem Detail entry.
+Move the values for "type" and "status", if present, to the equivalent keys 0 and 1 of the Custom Problem Details entry.
 Move all remaining key/value pairs (additional members as per {{Section 3.2 of RFC7807}}) in the converted {{RFC7807}} problem details object to the Custom Problem Details map unchanged.